-Subdural hematoma is a condition that develops when blood collects under the dura (protective covering of the brain).
-The dura expands and compresses the brain.
+A subdural hematoma is a condition that develops when blood collects under the dura (protective covering of the brain).
+As the blood collects between the dura and the brain, the brain compresses.
 The compression can lead to serious medical problems including seizure, coma, and death.

-Follow up with your primary healthcare provider or neurosurgeon within 2 days:
+Follow up with your healthcare provider or neurosurgeon within 2 days:

 Write down your questions so you remember to ask them during your visits.